khedoros/khedgb/README.md

 ### Display

 Display output composites the video roughly correctly, although sprite priority isn't quite right.
 On real hardware, it's possible to modify certain display registers during rendering.
 I don't support sub-line rendering changes, right now.
+The emulator does a partial colorization when possible, kind of like how the Game Boy Color does with non-color games.
+Sprites are blue and green-tinted (since there are 2 internal sprite palettes), the background is monochrome, and the "window" overlay is red/pink.
+In Super Game Boy mode, most games provide a themed backdrop, and this emulator supports displaying that.

 ### Super GameBoy